amitkumariitd/pulse-backend/.augment/context.md

    - Manages order state transitions
    - Processes orders and performs execution workflows

-Both services live in the same repo today, but are designed to be **independently deployable and easily split into separate repos in the future**.
+Both services live in the same repo today, and will deploy together initially ** easily split into separate repos in the future**.

 ---